joshspeagle/dynesty/docs/source/faq.rst

 Sampling Questions
 ------------------

+**What sampling method should I be using?**

+This is always problem-dependent, but some general advice is to select one based on the dimensionality of your problem.
+In low dimensions, uniform sampling is often quite efficient since the bounding distributions can often encompass the majority of the prior volume.
+In moderate dimensions, random walks often can serve as an effective way to propose new points without relying on the exact shape/size of the bounds being correct.
+In higher dimensions, we generally need non-rejection methods such as slice sampling to generate samples efficiently since the prior volume is so large.
+Using gradients can also help generate efficient proposals in this regime.
+``dynesty`` uses these rules-of-thumb by default to choose a sampling option with `'auto'`.

 **Is there an easy way to add more samples to an existing set of results?**

 Yes!
 There are actually a bunch of ways to do this.
 If you have the